0install/0install-win/README.md

 We welcome contributions to this project such as bug reports, recommendations, pull requests and [translations](https://www.transifex.com/eicher/0install-win/).
 If you have any questions feel free to pitch in on our [friendly mailing list](https://0install.net/support.html#lists).

 This repository contains an [EditorConfig](http://editorconfig.org/) file.
 Please make sure to use an editor that supports it to ensure consistent code style, file encoding, etc..
-For full tooling support for all style and naming conventions consider using JetBrain's [ReSharper](https://www.jetbrains.com/resharper/) or [Rider](https://www.jetbrains.com/rider/) products.
+For full tooling support for all style and naming conventions consider using JetBrains' [ReSharper](https://www.jetbrains.com/resharper/) or [Rider](https://www.jetbrains.com/rider/) products.